mr-sherman/nodegoat-public/README.md

 ### Let's hunt for more vulnerabilities:
   - Your organization wants to meet an industry regulation that states all sensitive user information must be encrypted.
+The user data specification shows that social security number (SSN) and date of birth (DOB) are stored in a database.
+We can enforce this new regulation with CodeQL.
-First, we have to find instances where sensitive info exists in the code.
+  - First, we have to find instances where sensitive info exists in the code.
   - Enter the following query into your sensitive-info.ql file:
  ```
 import javascript